veekooFIN/Linux-X86-LottoCheck/README.md

 Lotto contains games Vikinglotto, Eurojackpot and Lotto.

 Each one has 10 rows to check against winning numbers.
+For test purposes only 1 row/game allowed.

 Including all extra lotto games (numbers).